Anti-slavery and human trafficking statement for year ending 31 March 2019

 - Provide protection for whistle blowers

 We include requirements on ethical treatment of employees in our supplier contracts.
 During the last year we have been continuing discussions with suppliers to ensure key suppliers - based on value and risk - all have contract terms in place, concentrating on the approximate 20% of our suppliers that account for 80% of our direct expenditure.
 These terms have also been implemented in our standard terms of business, used for all new raw material suppliers.

 We seek to buy all goods (from both packaging to raw materials and appliances) from suppliers with a proactive approach to protecting the environment and fair trade practices, and this is committed to in our Sustainable Purchasing Notice.

 'We agree with the government’s definition that ‘Human rights are rights and freedoms that belong to all individuals regardless of their nationality and citizenship'.

 As an ethical and organic health and beauty company, respecting human rights throughout our business is at the heart of our company ethos.
 We aim to build strong, respectful, long-term relationships with our suppliers, resulting in a robust and resilient supply chain.

 We have informed all of our direct suppliers that we will be requesting or requiring them to sign up to SEDEX depending on the perceived risk.
 By having suppliers who are signed up to SEDEX, it allows us to review the risks and take appropriate mitigating action where necessary.

 We use certifications that ensure our supply chain complies with the UN Convention for Human Rights and the core standards of the International Labour Organisation.
 It is included in certain organic standards (such as the Soil Association Organic standard) that there is no forced or involuntary labour, and there is either no child labour or labour does not interfere with their education and can be rescinded if failing to meet the United Nations Convention for Human Rights.
-As stated in our Sustainable Purchasing Policy we will always prioritise certified organic ingredients where they are available in reliable volumes at the right quality.
+As stated in our Sustainable Purchasing Notice we will always prioritise certified organic ingredients where they are available in reliable volumes at the right quality.